Level3-REST/site/doc/patterns/patterns.md

 ### Link Relations

 Each pattern has a diagram showing the link relations between the resources.
 These link relations use simple string names for clarity.
-In practice, they should be fully-realized URLs, as per the [Web Linking](https://tools.ietf.org/html/rfc8288) standard for [extension relations](https://tools.ietf.org/html/rfc8288#section-2.1.2).
+In practice, they should be fully-realized URIs, as per the [Web Linking](https://httpwg.org/specs/rfc8288.html) standard for [extension relations](https://httpwg.org/specs/rfc8288.html#rfc.section.2.1.2).

 Every pattern definition includes a description of each relationship name detailing its full name and meaning.
 Patterns may not require every relation; those that are optional use dotted arrows and italicized relation names.

 ![](relations.svg){: .center-image}

 IANA’s [link relation registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml) may be useful in some API designs, but Level 3’s pattern catalogue has chosen to always use extension relations instead of the registry.
 The primary reason is to inform the client of the pattern’s context for the relation.
-A client can follow the relationship URL to this documentation to learn what the relationship means in the pattern.
+A client can follow the relationship URI to this documentation to learn what the relationship means in the pattern.

 ## Pattern Pages are Link Targets

-The pattern descriptions are link targets in `Link` and `Profile` headers so that clients can inspect a running API, follow the links to this site and learn the specifics of the profile or link relations.
+The pattern descriptions are link targets in `link` and `profile` headers so that clients can inspect a running API, follow the links to this site and learn the specifics of the profile or link relations.
 These URIs utilize fragments to point to a relevant part of the pattern on the page.

 ## Patterns can be Combined